evnu/doctest/README.md

     > `%% TODO: traverse sub-tree rather than only the top level nodes`

     So this is something that needs fixing in merl.

+## Some TODOs

+* A user should be able to define a custom code path